 2. Group riding rules include good bike etiquette.

 Don’t be a squirrelly rider who makes sudden moves.
-If you must stand up on the pedals do so very smoothly or move to the side of the field where you have some additional space.
+If you must stand up on the pedals, do so very smoothly or move to the side of the field where you have some additional space.

 3. Riding in a pack, stay away from the back.

 It depends on how big the peloton is, but it’s best to position yourself in a place where you’d be satisfied with the results if the race ended at that precise moment.
 In other words, keep yourself in the top 20, and don’t be the person on the front of the field towing everyone around.
-If you’re feeling that fresh, save it for a sprint or a break that you’re sure will stick.
+If you feel that fresh, save it for a sprint or a break that you’re sure will stick.

 Keeping yourself in the front-ish of the field will save you a lot of stress.
-Most of the better riders are toward the front, so you’re less likely to encounter a sketchy wheel, and you’ll be ready for any change in the course or the peloton–a big climb followed by a fast descent, or a break just before a sprint, point or king of the mountain point.
+Most of the better riders are toward the front, so you’re less likely to encounter a sketchy wheel, and you’ll be ready for any change in the course or the peloton–a big climb followed by a fast descent or a break just before a sprint, point or king of the mountain point.

 Working your way forward is priority number one.
 One of the quickest ways, if there’s room, is to roll up the side of the field.
-Most riders will move over if you ask as you slip past, just be wary if the centerline rule is in effect.
-If making it up the side isn’t possible then you’ve got to thread the needle through the field.
+Most riders will move over if you ask as you slip past, be wary if the centerline rule is in effect.
+If making it up the side isn’t possible, then you’ve got to thread the needle through the field.

 Finding your way through the pack is about finding openings and putting your front wheel where there’s a hole.
-There is no room for hesitation when you’re doing this, so if you see a spot be assertive (not pushy) and fill it with you and your bike.
-Most of the time you can make it to the front in short order with minimal effort.
+There is no room for hesitation when doing this, so if you see a spot be assertive (not pushy) and fill it with you and your bike.
+Most of the time, you can make it to the front in short order with minimal effort.

 Putting it all together.

 Nobody is “good” at all these things right away.
-Riding well in a bunch takes practice, and for some of us (me) it takes an unforeseen and undesired outcome to reinforce: being prepared, keeping it smooth, and keeping your self in the top 20 of the pack.
+Riding well in a bunch takes practice, and for some of us (me), it takes an unforeseen and undesired outcome to reinforce: being prepared, keeping it smooth, and keeping yourself in the top 20 of the pack.

 The next time you’re in a race or riding in a large group, see what it feels like to move from the back of the field to the front.
 Look for the rider who’s throwing his bike around a little too much.
-And, hold your position in the front.
+And hold your position in the show.
 The sprint for the finish will make all of your efforts to stay to the front completely worthwhile.